ALICE SPRINGS NEWS,

 If true, I have a question I would ask you, please, to address.

-people on the remote communities have the most appalling health statistics,
+the people on the remote communities have the most appalling health

-cool drinks by the pallet, greasy chips or other ersatz foods, or sugar by
+stock cool drinks by the pallet, greasy chips or other ersatz foods, or

-forego the easy money items, they would not lose business to the store across
+could forego the easy money items, they would not lose business to the

 The economic heresy I am suggesting is that the true bottom line is not